jerryagenyi/naija-news-hub/docs/pm/tdd.md

 **3. AI Agent Integration Module**

-* **Agent Architecture:**
+* **Centralized Agent Architecture:**
-  * Implement a multi-agent system with specialized roles:
+  * Implement a centralized multi-agent system with task-specific roles:
-    * URL Discovery Agent (GPT-4o-mini)
+    * URL Discovery Agent (GPT-4o-mini) - single instance for all websites
-    * Content Extraction Agent (GPT-4o)
+    * Content Extraction Agent (GPT-4o) - single instance for all articles
-    * Metadata Enhancement Agent (GPT-4o-mini)
+    * Metadata Enhancement Agent (GPT-4o-mini) - single instance for all articles
   * Configure agent instructions and tools using OpenAI Agents SDK
-  * Implement agent communication and workflow orchestration
+  * Implement database-coordinated workflow using the sitemaps table
   * Integrate with Crawl4AI for web scraping capabilities

 * **URL Discovery Agent:**
   * Analyze website structure to identify navigation patterns
-  * Discover category URLs from base website URL
+  * Discover category URLs from base website URL and store in categories table
-  * Discover article URLs from category pages
+  * Discover article URLs from category pages and store in sitemaps table with status "pending"
-  * Store discovered URLs in the database
-  * Track progress for resumability
+  * Track progress for resumability using database tables
+  * Use a single agent instance to handle all websites

 * **Content Extraction Agent:**
+  * Pull URLs with "pending" status from the sitemaps table
   * Extract structured content from article URLs
   * Clean content by removing ads, navigation, and social media elements
   * Extract metadata (title, author, date, categories, tags)
   * Format content according to JSON schema
-  * Store extracted content in the database
+  * Store extracted content in the articles table
+  * Update status in sitemaps table to "scraped"
+  * Use a single agent instance to process all articles

 * **Metadata Enhancement Agent:**
   * Analyze extracted content for additional metadata